 4. Open any File from an Open Dialog

-As discussed in a recent article on The Mac Security Blog about using the Open and Save dialogs, you can open any file from an app’s Open dialog (if that app supports the file type).
+As discussed in an article about using the Open and Save dialogs, you can open any file from an app’s Open dialog (if that app supports the file type).
 Just press Command-O in your app, navigate to the file, select it, and click Open or press Return.

 5. Re-Open a File from the Open Recent Menu